build-on-aws/bedrock-agent-txt2sql/README.md

     1. Show me all of the procedures in the imaging category that are insured.

     2. Show me all of the customers that are vip, and have a balance over 200 dollars.

+    3. Return to me the number of procedures that are in the laboratory category.

+    4. Get me data of all procedures that were not insured, with customer names.

 ## Step 7: Setup and Run Streamlit App on EC2 (Optional)